andrewsjg/ssh-honeypot/README.md

 3. If you have it, put the latest GeoLite2-City.mmdb file in the same directory as the server binary
 4. Run the server: `./ssh-honeypot`\
 \
 **Note:** The server starts on TCP Port 2222.
-To expose it to the internet you will need to map port 22 on your internet router to port 2222 on the machine your honey pot is running on.
+To expose it to the internet you will need to map port 22 on your external router to port 2222 on the machine your honey pot is running on.

 5. Watch for login attempts!